-Caffeine withdrawal headaches develop after someone who usually consumes caffeine stops consuming it or cuts back on their intake too quickly.
-Consuming caffeine resolves caffeine withdrawal headaches, but other home and over-the-counter remedies can also ease symptoms.
+A caffeine withdrawal headache can develop after someone who usually consumes caffeine stops consuming it or cuts back on their intake too quickly.
+Home remedies and over-the-counter treatments may ease symptoms.

 Here, we look at the causes of caffeine withdrawal headaches, other symptoms, and how to treat caffeine withdrawal and dependency safely.

 Caffeine is one of the most popular psychoactive drugs in the world, present in many drinks and foods.
 It belongs to the methylxanthine class of stimulants that act on the central nervous system.
 These stimulants:

 - speed up metabolism

 - increase urine production

 - potentially help treat some types of cancer when in compounds derived from caffeine